jamschutz/blog-site/src/blogposts/2024/sunday-paper-6-16.md

 %}

 {% capture crockpot %}
-One final shoutout for a game I didn't get a chance to play, but seemed great while watching.
+I wanted to give a shoutout for a game I didn't get a chance to play, but seemed great while watching.
 Last night I attended its launch party at Boshi's Place.
-It seems it hasn't been officially released just yet but I think it's supposed to be out any minute now...so keep your eyes out!
+It seems it hasn't been officially released just yet but I think it's supposed to be out any minute now...so keep your eyes peeled!
 {% endcapture %}
 {% render 'meditations/section.liquid'
     gameTitle: "Crockpot"